7 Steps for Penetration Testing: Importance

 2. Nmap

-Network Mapper or Nmap is popular free and open source penetration testing tool that used for discovery the vulnerabilities or security holes in the network environment.
-Nmap is a pentesting tool which used by systems and network administrators of an organization.
+Network Mapper or Nmap is a popular free and open-source penetration testing tool that is used to discover vulnerabilities or security holes in the network environment.
+Nmap is a pen testing tool used by systems and network administrators of an organization.

 3. Kali Linux

-Sqlmap is free and open source penetration testing tool which can detect and exploit SQL injection attack in database.
+Sqlmap is a free and open-source penetration testing tool that can detect and exploit SQL injection attacks in databases.

 SQL injection is one of the most common web attacks that can take control an your database to alter or destroy the data.
-Attackers can take place his own malicious script in SQL statements, via web page input.
+Attackers can take place their malicious script in SQL statements, via web page input.

-Netsparker is one of the most popular web application security scanner that scans websites, web applications and web services, and identifies security holes.
-It scans for security vulnerabilities of websites, web applications, web services.
+Netsparker is one of the most popular web application security scanners that scans websites, web applications, and web services, and identifies security holes.
+It scans for security vulnerabilities in websites, web applications, and web services.

-There may different types of security vulnerabilities in your websites and web application such as SQL injections, Cross Site Scripting, Remote File Inclusion and Server-side injection are identified by Netsparker.
+There may be different types of security vulnerabilities in your websites and web applications such as SQL injections, cross-site scripting, Remote File Inclusion, and Server-side injection are identified by Netsparker.

-Nessus is another open-source penetration scanning tool which scans a system in order find out vulnerabilities that malicious attacker can get access your system.
-This tool can protect from unauthorized access of your system and scan the different types of vulnerabilities such as DoS attack, malware and misconfiguration.
+Nessus is another open-source penetration scanning tool that scans a system in order to find vulnerabilities that malicious attacker can get access your system.
+This tool can protect you from unauthorized access to your system and scan the different types of vulnerabilities such as DoS attacks, malware, and misconfiguration.

 Learn more about Nessus and Download.